BRaVa-genetics/universal-saige/README.md

 - ensure step 1 help matches this help
 - ensure step 2 help matches this help
 - add a proposed clean directory structure for inputs and outputs
+- should generate GRM and generate plink for VR be optional?

 # Universal SAIGE